kedomingo/arduino/multi_pwm_with_rotary_toggle/README.md

 Duty cycle is achieved by using `OCR2B` to turn off the signal.
 The signal is reset to high when the counter stopping point is reached.

-**IMPORTANT**: The frequencies are halved on the Arduino pro mini 3.5v (8MHz).
-I'm not really sure why since the clockspeed constant F_CPU should be 8000000 in the pro mini and should adjust the other values accordingly, but the oscilloscope shows otherwise.
-I didn't bother spending time with it, so just DOUBLE THE FREQUENCY ON THE 8MHz ARDUINO PRO MINI

 ## Pins

 ### PWM Pins